thevillagehacker/thevillagehacker.github.io/_posts/2023-04-12-Business_logic_error.md

 The target is an web application which allows the users to buy prduct/services online like the ecommerce application.

 ## Overview
-The Target company have disclosed a vulnerability report long back and the attak surface on the report "a hacker was able to manipulate the amount of money should be paid for the product/service in the checkout/order page".
+The Target company have disclosed a vulnerability report long back and the vulnerability was "a hacker was able to manipulate the amount of money should be paid for the product/service in the checkout/order page".
 I have tried the same exact steps to check what type of validation has been implemented in the application as a fix to that issue.

 ## Recon
 - Hosted on AWS